easymorph/server-cmd/README.md

-#### Start the task
+#### Start a task synchronously
-This command will start specified task and wait until it is done.
+This command will start the specified task and wait until it is finished.

-To start the task you need to know space name and the task ID.
+To start the task you need to know the space name and the task ID.
-Make sure to check the task execution server log to determine task execution info.
+See the task execution server log to determine task execution info.

 ```